London Metropolitan University

 Below are the most recent estimated cost worksheets for the Fall and Spring semesters at London Met:

 The BUTEX Scholarship for North American students is open to all undergraduate students currently registered at an institution in the USA or Canada.
 To be eligible to apply you must have been offered a study abroad or exchange place at a UK university or college which is BUTEX affiliated.
 The placement must be for the next academic year and for a minimum of one semester.
 London Metropolitan University is a BUTEX affiliated institution, as per their list of members.

 The value of each scholarship is £500 and will be paid to the winners once they have arrived and registered at their host university.
 For more information on how to apply for this scholarship please link to www.butex.ac.uk.

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact their home institution's Financial Aid Office to determine if their scholarship is transferable.
 Please see Financial Considerations for more information.

 Students may study at London Metropolitan University for one semester or a full academic year.
-The fall semester begins in the middle of September and concludes in mid December.
-The spring semester begins in February and ends late May/early June.

 Students are responsible for their own meals.
 Meals, including options for vegetarians, are available from snack bars and cafes located in each of the University's main buildings.
 Each of the main sites also has a bar serving competitively priced food and drink.
 In addition, the city of London is filled with thousands of restaurants, supermarkets, and shops to meet every taste.